Bronx fire's multiple victims include young children and adults

 “Our hearts go out to every person who lost a loved one here and everyone who is fighting for their lives,” Nigro said.

-Officials have not yet released the names of the victims, but some have been identified by family members.
+Officials released the names of all 12 victims Saturday, but some had been identified shortly after the tragedy by family members.

 Here’s what we know about the victims:

-Young girls ages 1, 2 and 7, and a boy whose age was not given, were among the victims of the Bronx fire, de Blasio said.
+Young girls ages 7 months, 2 and 7, and a boy whose age was not given, were among the victims of the Bronx fire, de Blasio said.
+A 17-year-old girl also died, police told Fox News.

 Four others remained hospitalized, battling for survival.